FlyMandi/PWSH-Collection/README.md

 I can't recommend you use it, since the software is highly dependant on personal uses and platforms, but certainly have a look at the source code if intrigued.
 It can set up windows 10/11 as well as Arch Linux machines, completely from scratch.
+On Windows, it will work out of the box.

-All you'd need is PowerShell 7 on that machine and the `yay` package manager, if on linux.
+On Arch Linux, you'll need `pwsh` and the `yay` package manager.

 Other distros might work,
 but I've only tested this script on arch and will only update/fix if it breaks for arch.